 Over to you

 I hope this post has helped you to work out how long you should be spending on your revision breaks.
 As you can tell, there is no one-size-fits-all answer, but with time and practice you'll work out what works for you.

-If you're looking for more advice and tips on how to make your revision as effective as possible, check out modules 6, 7 and 10 inside The Extraordinaries Club, my online hub containing my signature study skills course where you also get to ask my revision advice on the weekly group coaching calls.
+If you're looking for more advice and tips on how to make your revision as effective as possible, check out the Plan Your Revision, Optimise Your Revision Techniques and Revise For Result modules inside The Extraordinaries Club, my online hub containing my signature study skills course where you also get to ask my revision advice on the weekly group coaching calls.
 Click here to find out more about the club.